bx3/shannon_cpp/README.md

                                         compare with
   --rmer_length arg (=24)               rmer size used to check duplicates -t [ --num_process ] arg (=1)         Specify number processs for multi graph
-                                        procedureswhere each process produces
+                                        procedureswhere each process owns
-                                        two threads by default --max_hop_for_known_path arg (=30)    Max number of hops allowable for a read to cover --multiple_test arg (=8)              number of times that a linear program
+                                        one thread by default --max_hop_for_known_path arg (=30)    Max number of hops allowable for a read to cover --multiple_test arg (=8)              number of times that a linear program